-The question of how real wages evolve over the business cycle has been of crucial importance in macroeconomics for many decades.1 In search and matching models, more rigid wages are known to lead to a stronger response of the job-finding rate and unemployment in response to aggregate shocks (e.g., Shimer, 2005; Hall, 2005; Hall and Milgrom, 2008; Christiano et al., 2021).
-Against this background, there is a growing empirical literature on how cyclical the wages of newly hired workers are (e.g., Carneiro et al., 2012; Martins et al., 2012; Haefke et al., 2013; Kudlyak, 2014; Basu and House, 2016; Stüber, 2017; Schaefer and Singleton, 2019; Gertler et al., 2020).2 If wage rigidity is an important amplifier for the aggregate labor market, this should be visible in terms of the empirical link between employment dynamics and wage dynamics at the establishment level.
-Due to the lack of sufficiently rich panel data, there is little empirical evidence on this issue.3 However, there is some evidence on the effects of wage rigidities on flow rates (e.g., Ehrlich and Montes, 2020).
+The question of how real wages evolve over the business cycle has been a central topic in macroeconomics for many decades.
+In search and matching models, more rigid wages lead to a stronger response of the job-finding rate and unemployment in response to aggregate shocks (e.g., Shimer, 2005; Hall, 2005; Hall and Milgrom, 2008; Christiano et al., 2021).
+Against this background, there is a growing empirical literature on how cyclical the wages of newly hired workers are (e.g., Carneiro et al., 2012; Martins et al., 2012; Haefke et al., 2013; Kudlyak, 2014; Basu and House, 2016; Stüber, 2017; Schaefer and Singleton, 2019; Gertler et al., 2020).
+In addition, there is an emerging literature that documents the impact of downward nominal wage rigidity on labor market flows at the establishment level.
+Ehrlich and Montes (2023) find a meaningful connection between DNWR and labor market flows using linked employer-employee data for Germany.
+However, there is an important gap in the existing literature.
+If wage rigidity plays a significant role in amplifying labor market fluctuations, this must be evident in terms of the empirical link between employment dynamics and wage dynamics at the establishment level.
+Due to the lack of sufficiently rich panel data, there is little empirical evidence on this issue.

 Our paper fills this gap by investigating whether there is a meaningful empirical relationship between employment cyclicality and wage cyclicality at the establishment level.
-Using the Administrative Wage and Labor Market Flow Panel (AWFP), which covers the entire population of German establishments, we exploit the cross-sectional heterogeneity of wage cyclicality.
-About two-thirds of German establishments have procyclical wages, while about one-third have countercyclical wages.
-We are the first to document a meaningful and robust negative relationship between wage and employment cyclicality at the establishment level (after controlling for potential compositional effects).
-To make aggregate statements based on this relationship, we propose a labor market flow framework that can be calibrated to the (substantial) cross-sectional dispersion of wages and the empirical relationship between wage and employment cyclicality.
-At the same time, the homogeneous version of the model nests the standard search and matching model, which allows us to make statements about the Shimer puzzle.
-We discipline our model with the empirical results and perform several counterfactual exercises to find out to what extent wage cyclicality matters for the dynamics of the aggregate labor market.
-When we eliminate wage heterogeneity around the median establishment, the aggregate labor market dynamics remain almost unaffected.
-This does
+Using the Administrative Wage and Labor Market Flow Panel (AWFP), we exploit the establishment-specific heterogeneity of wage cyclicality.
+Our analysis reveals that about two-thirds of German establishments exhibit procyclical wages, while the remaining third exhibits countercyclical wages.
+We are the first to document a meaningful and robust negative relationship between employment cyclicality and wage cyclicality at the establishment level (after controlling for potential compositional effects).
+We propose a labor market flow framework and calibrate it to the cross-sectional dispersion of wages and the empirical relationship between employment cyclicality and wage cyclicality.
+We perform several counterfactual exercises to determine the extent to which wage cyclicality matters for the dynamics of the aggregate labor market.
+We show that acyclical and countercyclical wage establishments are key drivers for aggregate amplification of the labor market and for asymmetric labor market reactions over the business cycle.